Reqo: A Comprehensive Learning-Based Cost Model for Robust and Explainable Query Optimization: Experimental Study

 \subsubsection{Comparison for Cost Estimation}

-Figure~\ref{fig:cost-estimation-performance} demonstrate that Reqo consistently outperforms Bao and Roq across all datasets in terms of Q-error and Spearman's correlation metrics.
-Reqo achieves lower Q-Error values at various percentiles and higher Spearman's correlation coefficients, indicating superior cost estimation performance.
-Notably, in complex workloads like TPC-DS, Reqo still excels, showcasing its effectiveness in handling challenging scenarios with more complex and deeper query plans.
+Figure~\ref{fig:cost-estimation-performance} demonstrates that Reqo consistently outperforms Bao, Zero-Shot and Roq across all datasets in terms of Q-Error.
+Zero-Shot achieves a relatively low median Q-Error compared with the other baselines.
+Reqo achieves lower Q-Error values across various percentiles, with particularly strong gains in the tail, indicating its superior cost estimation performance and more reliable worst-case predictions.
+Notably, Reqo maintains its advantage on complex workloads such as JOB-full, TPC-DS and DSB, showcasing its effectiveness in handling challenging scenarios.
 These results confirm Reqo's advancement over existing models and its effectiveness in both simple and complex query optimization tasks.